google/zerocopy/README.md

 by the conversion traits:
 - `KnownLayout` indicates that zerocopy can reason about certain layout qualities of a type
-- `NoCell` indicates that a type does not contain any `UnsafeCell`s
+- `Immutable` indicates that a type does not contain any `UnsafeCell`s
 - `Unaligned` indicates that a type's alignment requirement is 1

 You should generally derive these marker traits whenever possible.